trinodb/trino-admin/README.md

 presto-admin installs, configures, and manages Presto installations.

-Comprehensive documentation can be found [here](http://prestosql.github.io/presto-admin/).
+Comprehensive documentation can be found at https://prestosql.github.io/presto-admin/.

 ## Requirements